The Honeymoon Is Over: Recording

+Initial recordings were done with just Rumour and Cruickshank.
+Cohen said, "Danny had a vision for the album.
+The Cruel Sea sounded like a cross between Beasts of Bourbon and a slick pop group.
+That was difficult because Tex wanted it tough and Danny wanted sweet guitar sounds."

 Perkins said, "We put the album down over three, one-week sessions, which is the longest we've ever taken to do it.
 If I spend too much time in the studio I get bored — desensitised.
 It's like I have nothing more to offer.
 But the actual recording was very easy — it's when you're mixing that it becomes microscopic — studying each sound.
 That doesn't flow so easily."
+Cohen agreed, "Tex was never interested in the technical stuff and didn't want it explained.
+One night he'd had enough and threw a control room chair at me."

 Reception

-Allmusic's Tom Demalon said the album "blends organic, rootsy instrumentation with clever, well-written lyrics to produce an album that is a joy from start to finish".
+AllMusic's Tom Demalon said the album "blends organic, rootsy instrumentation with clever, well-written lyrics to produce an album that is a joy from start to finish".
 Randy Krbechek of Metronews was impressed, "[It] is a treat.
 From the instrumental tracks (such as the North African-influenced "Orleans Stomp" and the pop-rock, "Seems Twice") to rock cuts like "Better Than Love" and "Black Stick", The Cruel Sea delivers the goods".

 Reviewed in Rolling Stone Australia at the time of the release, it was said that the album differed from the band's previous releases because of the Cajun feel that permeated the album.
 Tony Cohen's production was particularly praised.
 The music was described as, "part Elvis Sun Sessions guitar twang, part Booker T-inspired instrumental groove, part Tom Waits percussive and lyrical growl, and a lot of Southern American country influence à la Tony Joe White's "Polk Salad Annie".